robalb/securebank/README.md

 TODO
-- self host bootstrap and win95
+- add meta tags, and set width and heigt of all images to get confetti on lighthouse
+- complete readme
-- add link to docs in web
+- add link to docs in web - improve? add revproxy? boh
-- add proxypass to fastapi docs in nginx (both old and new fastapi docs)

-- add k8s manifests
+- add k8s manifests, host demo on cluster

-- write install instructions and dev instructions

-- write readme, link apidocs yaml

- docker-compose -f docker-compose.dev.yml up --build

 ## architettura